You’re one of the lucky ones to have that normal skin. But, what actually is “normal skin”?

 What is Normal Skin?

-Normal skin refers to skin which is well-balanced – neither too dry nor too oily.
+Normal skin refers to skin that is well-balanced – neither too dry nor too oily.
 It has a regular texture, minimal imperfections and a soft appearance.
 Due to its well-balanced nature, normal skin can tolerate most things without overreacting.

 The sebaceous gland under your pores produces natural oils to keep skin hydrated and moist.
 This oil is called sebum.
 When skin is well-balanced – it creates just enough sebum to keep skin healthy, without it overflowing with oil.
 It’s the Goldilocks of skin types – just enough sebum to keep skin hydrated and happy, not too little for skin to feel dry and flaky.